clvnkhr/immutable-defaults/README.md

   - completely different solution to the mutable arguments problem
   - only works for empty containers

-## todo
+## Todo

-- Implement metaclass?
+- Implement class decorator
-- Performance benchmarking - what is the price of the overhead?
+- Performance benchmarking - what is the overhead?
-- consider publishing to pypi?